-The design professional should provide the following submittals for all UNM major capitol projects.
-All requests for changes to the submittal package shall be approved the ITS/CNS.
+The design professional should provide the following submittals for all UNM major capital projects.
+All requests for changes to the submittal package shall be approved by UNM IT.

 Note: All Information Technology construction documents shall be in CSI Division 27 format.